 Thank you for sending in your nominations to shine a light on Covid local heroes who have gone above and beyond to #BeatCovidNE by helping those around them.

 The Covid Acts of Kindness Community Award celebrates one outstanding individual in each of the seven North East local authorities.
-Nominations are now closed and the winner will be announced later this month.

 Fighting Covid hasn’t been easy.
 We’ve all made sacrifices, whether that’s missing out on get-togethers with family and friends, or simply not being able to do many of the things we love.